 Organic Cotton Cloth Pads or Underwear

 Makers of the well known DivaCup, Lunapads is a front runner when it comes to reusable feminine care brands.
 Their high quality, comfortable organic cotton pads and underwear aren’t Victoria Secret, but totally doable for that time of the month.
 They also have a selection of reusable wet/dry bags with super cute fabrics (you’d never be able to tell what’s in them) to carry extra supplies in one side and used ones in the water-proofed lined side, when you’re out or traveling.
-GladRags have also been around a long time and Sckoon is another reliable option.
+GladRags have also been another reliable option with a long track record.

 - Cost effective with no need for replacement every month, can last for years